 America Enters the WW I

 Most American citizens wanted the U.S. to stay away from the war.
-Still, when in 1917, Germany was attacking American ships, Congress was urged to declare war on Europe’s Central Powers and the United States were joining the Allies.
+Still, when in 1917, Germany was attacking American ships, Congress was urged to declare war on Europe’s Central Powers, and the United States was joining the Allies.

 Quite a few African Americans set out to leave the South and started to work in factories in the North, and women worked in factories as well.